Quantum Holonomy Fields: Quantum and Categorical Holonomy Fields

-In the next section we construct a categorical holonomy field that satisfies a strengthened gauge invariance property.
-In fact, $A$ is a left comodule built as an direct limit of comodules and the morphism $\phi_{\mathcal{A}}$ is gauge invariant, which means
+\begin{remarque} In the next Section, we construct a categorical Holonomy Field that satisfies a smilingly strengthened gauge-invariance property.
+In fact, $\mathcal{A}$ will be a right comodule over $H$ built as a direct limit of right comodules over $H$ and the morphism $\tau_{\mathcal{A}}$ will be gauge-invariant, which means